shreydesai/shreydesai.github.io/_posts/2016-12-03-finding-top-k-frequent-elements.md

 - Inverting the frequency map is also $O(n)$ where $n$ is the number of keys in the map.

-- Most of the algorithm's overhead would probably come through sorting, which is $O(n\logn)$ assuming the frequencies are not in natural order.
+- Most of the algorithm's overhead would probably come through sorting, which is $O(nlog(n))$ assuming the frequencies are not in natural order.

 - Querying the frequency map does not depend on the size of any list, so it would be a $O(1)$ operation.